MOMables® Healthy Lunches for Kids

 Easy Homemade Doritos

+Everyone’s favorite nacho-cheese chips get an ingredient makeover with this easy Homemade Dorito recipe!
 And the other big bonus?
 You won’t have to worry about half the bag being filled with air.
 Make as many as you want, and enjoy them ALL.

-This homemade Dorito recipe is just as yummy as the other guys but made with real ingredients.
+These chips are just as yummy as the other guys but made with real ingredients.
 They are perfect with cheese dip for a party appetizer or packed into a school lunch.
-However you serve them, they’ll be the first snack to go!
+However you serve them, they'll be the first snack to go!

 How to Make Doritos Chips

-And it doesn’t take much to turn regular corn tortillas and a handful of seasoning into those crunchy, nacho-cheese flavored chips.
+And it doesn’t take much work to turn regular corn tortillas and a handful of seasoning into those crunchy, nacho-cheese flavored chips.
 Here’s how to make your own Doritos at home:

-1. Preheat the oven to 350F and line a large baking sheet with parchment paper.
+Preheat the oven to 350F and line a large baking sheet with parchment paper.

-2. Place the tortillas onto the baking sheet and brush oil on both sides.
+Place the tortillas onto the baking sheet and brush oil on both sides.
 Stack the tortillas, then cut 3 ways making 6 triangles.

-4. Bake for 15 to 20 minutes or until crisp.
+Bake for 15 to 20 minutes or until crisp.
 Allow the chips to cool down to room temperature before serving or packing into lunch containers.

 Homemade Doritos